jetbrains-academy/javascript-course/Data Structures/Map/task.md

-We've already looked at objects, which allow us to store data as key-value pairs, and arrays, which are designed to store data in a specific order.
+We've already looked at _objects_, which allow us to store data as key-value pairs, and _arrays_, which are designed to store data in a specific order.
 But programmers often need more special data structures.

-Map is very similar to an Object.
+_Map_ is very similar to an _Object_.
 It is also designed to store data in the form of key-value pairs.
-The main difference between Map and Object is that in Map the keys can be of any type.
+The main difference between _Map_ and _Object_ is that in _Map_ the keys can be of any type.

 Let's start with the declaration:
 ```javascript